 The founder of the startup Kaaryah is now working as a startup consultant guiding the startups to build their own brands, who are passionate about their startups.

 Undoubtedly, Kaaryah grabbed the best segment of the apparel market of non-casual wear, which was not easily available in the market but the weak point is that the market for such specific professional clothing is very low.
-Not only the segment they targeted, was already covered by the big market players, but the variety was also greater with other players.
+Not only the segment they targeted was already covered by the big market players, but the variety was also greater with other players.
 Kaaryah was providing 18+ fits to their customers.
-The point which they were targeting was good but at a niche level, was not a good idea for the startup; this could possibly make a way for the startup towards Death Valley.
+The point which they were targeting seemed great but owing to its small segment size might have proved fatal for the start-up and led to the shut down of the concept!

 Where did Kaaryah Lack?